leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-36.md

 *  If the offer/answer exchange added a new data stream, the agent MUST create a new check list for it (and an empty Valid list to start of course) which in turn triggers the candidate processing procedures [RFC8445].

 *  If ICE state is running for a given data stream, the agent recomputes the check list.
-If a pair on the new check list was also on the previous check list, and its state is not Frozen, its state is copied over.
+If a pair on the new check list was also on the previous check list, its state is copied over.
 Otherwise, its state is set to Frozen.
 If none of the check lists are active (meaning that the pairs in each check list are Frozen), appropriate procedures in [RFC8445] are performed to move candidate(s) to the Waiting state to further continue ICE processing.

 *  If ICE state is completed and the SDP answer conforms to Section 3.4.2, the agent MUST remain in the ICE completed state.